 The link with non-Hodgkin lymphoma is important because research has previously linked three pesticides — glyphosate, malathion, and diazinon — to this type of cancer.

 Recently, researchers set out to put this theory to the test once more.
-They published their results in JAMA Internal Medicine earlier this week.
+They published their results in

 The scientists drew their data from the French NutriNet-Santé cohort, a large-scale, ongoing study examining various associations between health and nutrition.
 Their data were sampled from 2009 to 2016 and included 68,946 adults.